 Correct training gear

-Now this is something that does bug me in both ways, but I always recommend you try to get the correct training gear required.
-This also depends if you have the budget and how serious you are at becoming a better boxer.
+Now, this is something that frustrates me in both ways, but I always recommend you try to get the correct training gear required.
+This also depends if you have the budget and how serious you are about becoming a better boxer.

 Now obviously, if you don’t have a big budget or lack equipment, you can learn a lot of the fundamentals through just shadow boxing which is a fantastic way to learn.
-But eventually you will have some sort of physical resistance from a punch bag or even a reflex bag to work on punch timing, head movement, reflexes etc. Personally I think having some equipment will develop your skills set to greater level I recommend you check out the following article for gear:
+But eventually, you will have some sort of physical resistance from a punching bag or even a reflex bag to work on punch timing, head movement, reflexes etc. Personally, I think having some equipment will develop your skill set to a greater level.
+I recommend you check out the following article for gear:

 - 10 Essential Pieces Of Gear Every Boxer Needs